camman3d/Recitation-12/README.md

 1. [Install git](http://git-scm.com/downloads) (different from Github) on your computer.
 2. From the command line, clone the repository: `git clone https://github.com/camman3d/Recitation-12.git`

+## If that doesn't work

+Click the "Download ZIP" button on the right.